PhysiCell-Tools/python-loader/man/TUTORIAL.md

 mcdsts.make_gif(s_path, interface='tiff')
 ```

-Translate physicell svg images into an mp4 movie:\
+Translate raster graphic images into an mp4 movie:\
 Movies can only be generated for already existing jpeg, png, or tiff images!

 ```python